bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?

+   DOM stands for Document Object Model which basically is an object representation of HTML elements of a webpage.
+DOM gives an interface with which we can interact and manipulate the page .

 2. What is an event?

+   Events are interactions that a user has with a webpage .
+It could be triggered with a mouse click ,mouse scroll , pressing keys on the keyboard etc .

 3. What is an event listener?

+   Event listeners are functions that helps triggers events such as click(), scroll(), wheel(), etc .

 4. Why would we convert a NodeList into an Array?

+   We would want to convert a NodeList into an Array because NodeList are only restricted to the forEach method whereas Arrays have a whole bunch of array methods we could use on the them .

 5. What is a component?

+   Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up